-- X and X' are domain concepts of R and R', respectively - Y and Y' are the range concepts of R and R' respectively - sim(X, X') and sim(Y, Y') are calculated by equation 5 for concepts similarity.
+- X and X' are domain concepts of R and R', respectively, - Y and Y' are the range concepts of R and R' respectively, - the sim(X, X') and sim(Y, Y') can be calculated by Eq.
+(5) for concepts similarity.

 Clusters.
-We define the concept of cluster.
+Based on the correspondences calculated for the concepts, we could further expand the correspondence discovery into more complex structures.
+For this, we define the concept of cluster.
 A cluster is a group of related concepts, which includes a center concept a and its k-nearest neighbors.
-A cluster of 1-nearest neighbor includes a center concept and its direct parent, its direct children.
+A cluster of 1-nearest neighbor includes a center concept and its direct parent, and its direct children.
 A cluster of 2-nearest neighbor includes the grandparent, the siblings and the grandchildren, in addition to the 1-nearest neighbor.
 The correspondences between clusters in two ontologies reveal "areas" that are likely to be similar.
 This helps knowledge workers to locate and concentrate on a bigger granularity level.

 The similarity of clusters is calculated based on the weighted percentage of established mappings between member concepts in proportion to the number of all connections between the two clusters.
-We define the equation of calculating two cluster similarity as:
+We define the equation of calculating two cluster similarity as